 Prior to her current role at Sydney Fresh Seafood, Veronica worked in the area of online marketing, customer service and event planning in the telecommunications, motor vehicle and corporate events industries.
 Veronica holds a Bachelor of Economics (major in Marketing and Accounting) from Sydney University and a Diploma in Event Management from University of Technology Sydney.
 She is a 2015 graduate of the National Seafood Industry Leadership Program.

 Chauncey operates his own management consulting firm providing strategic and commercial advice to the owners of a variety of significant wildcatch fisheries that have operations in Western Australia, Northern Territory, Queensland, Victoria and Tasmania.
-In addition, Chauncey sits on four domestic company boards including the Northern Territory Seafood Council, and an overseas board.
+In addition, Chauncey sits on three domestic company boards and one overseas board.

 His background includes experience as a strategic and commercial advisor, with expertise in industry management across a broad spectrum of industries.
 Additionally, Chauncey exhibits strong financial expertise which includes complex financial structuring, hedging, debt and equity funding, as well as closing transactions with sustainable, optimised internal rates of return.